meddle0x53/learning-rxjava/README.md

 More information of Observable.interval and its default Scheduler.
 Contains an example of debugging information of the emitted items and the current Thread.

 The example can be found here [IntervalAndSchedulers](https://github.com/meddle0x53/learning-rxjava/blob/master/src/main/java/com/packtpub/reactive/chapter06/IntervalAndSchedulers.java)

+#### 27. Demonstration of the different Schedulers types (Chapter 6, pages 106-114)
+A collection of examples of using the different Schedulers.

+The example can be found here [SchedulersTypes](https://github.com/meddle0x53/learning-rxjava/blob/master/src/main/java/com/packtpub/reactive/chapter06/SchedulersTypes.java)